The history of Yr Hen Stablau, Pantlludw

 Pantlludw has been the home of Matthews and Ruck families since 1821 when it was built for the aunt of Richard Matthews from Llanwrin.

-Richard’s daughter Mary Anne married Lawrence Ruck from Kent whose initials are on the plaque on the east wall and they lived in Pantlludw in later life.
+Richard’s daughter Mary Anne married Laurence Ruck from Kent and they lived in Pantlludw in later life and developed the garden and buildings.
+Laurence’s initials are on the plaque on the east wall of Yr Hen Stablau.

 A newspaper tribute when she died, aged 83, said that she was “upright, self-reliant to the very last, keen, unflinching, bold… a centre for attraction for old and young, an increasing stimulant to thought and action in all”.

-Berta Ruck, novelist, (1878-1978) was a granddaughter of Mary Anne, spent many summers staying here and decribed Pantlludw in her autobiographies (A Storyteller Tells the Truth, A Smile for the Past) and in some of her fiction.
+Berta Ruck, novelist, (1878-1978) was a granddaughter of Mary Anne, spent many summers staying here and described Pantlludw in her autobiographies (A Storyteller Tells the Truth, A Smile for the Past) and in her fiction.

-She wrote romantic novels and stories with historical detail and social comment and was still being published in her 80s (some titles: Sir or Madam?, A Land-girl’s Love Story, Rendezvous at Zagarella, The Ghost with the Smiling Eyes).
+She wrote romantic novels and stories with historical detail and social comment and was still being published in her 80s (some titles: Sir or Madam?, A Land-girl’s Love Story, Rendezvous at Zagarella, Love at a Festival).
+Copies of some of her books are in the cottage.

 The celebrated golf writer Bernard Darwin (1876-1961), grandson of the naturalist Charles Darwin, and longtime golf correspondent of The Times and Country Life, was another of Mary Anne Ruck’s grandchildren who spent holidays at Pantlludw, practising his swing under the 1000-year old yew tree on wet days, competing with his grandfather on the croquet lawn putting course, and playing serious golf with his father and uncles Arthur and Richard Ruck on the course they created at Aberdovey in the 1880s.